 The ELLA Program is a six-month leadership program created to help Latinas between the ages of 19-29 learn and gain leadership and civic engagement skills through a series of professional activities, resources and mentoring.
 The program consists of an intensive 3-day working retreat, a series of leadership trainings and an advocacy group project focusing on issues affecting Latinas, networking and a graduation ceremony.

 The ELLA Program is a byproduct of Latina Coalition of Silicon Valley’s mission to create and sustain a network of professional women that support each other in the advancement of civic engagement and leadership – and implemented in partnership with the Santa Clara County Office of Women’s Policy.
 The program aims to develop future leaders that can tackle some of the most pressing issues impacting Latinas and supports the broader movement to empower Latina women in Silicon Valley.

 The program consists of:

 - Latina Action Day – HOPE’s annual public policy and advocacy conference traditionally hosted in Sacramento, although 2021 will be virtual.

-- Civic Training – A series of civic engagement trainings and workshops.
+- Civic Training – A series of civic engagement training and workshops.

 - Networking – Opportunities to network with local leaders and civically engaged Latinas through events and guest speakers.

-The program has been led by an LCSV Board member, the ELLA Coordinator and a committee ranging between 3 to 6 members consisting of board members, LCSV members, ELLA Alumni and volunteers.
+The program has been led by an LCSV Board member, the ELLA Coordinator and a committee ranging between 8 to 15 members consisting of board members, LCSV members, ELLA Alumni, and volunteers.

-Currently, the program is supported by the following committed funders: The Castellano Family Foundation, the Santa Clara County Office of Women’s Policy, Hispanas Organized for Political Equality (HOPE), Kaiser Permanente, Comcast, Silicon Valley Giving Circle, San Francisco Giving Circle and YWCA of the Mid-Peninsula.
+Currently, the program is supported by the following committed funders: The Castellano Family Foundation, The Santa Clara County Office of Women’s Policy, Hispanas Organized for Political Equality (HOPE), Comcast and YWCA of the Mid-Peninsula.